-The next stage of burning, the secondary stage, is the period when the wood gives off flammable gases which burn above the fuel with bright flames.
-During this stage of burning it is very important that the flames be maintained and not allowed to go out.
-This will ensure the cleanest possible fire.
-If the flames tend to go out, it is set too low for your burning conditions.
+In the secondary stage wood gives off flammable gases which burn above the fuel with bright flames.

+During this stage of burning:

+- The flames must be maintained and not allowed to go out to ensure the cleanest possible fire. - If the flames tend to go out, it is set too low for your burning conditions.

 The air control located at the upper right hand corner is used to adjust for burn rates.
-This is called the Burn Rate Air Control (Figure 13.1 on page 13).
+This is called the Burn Rate Air Control.
+Figure 11.1 on page 11.